Jonathan56/Jonathan56.github.io/_posts/2020-07-17-PythonSimulations.md

 published: true
 ---

-Organizing simulations in Python with Jupyter Notebooks, note to myself (work in progress).
+Organizing simulations in Python with Jupyter Notebooks, note to myself.

 <!--more-->
-First things first, `git clone` a repository created on GitHub, Gitlab, etc. Then I store my data in `data/` and start to explore/clear data with a Jupyter Notebbok  `_1_format_data.ipynb`.
+First things first, I usually `git clone` a repository created on GitHub, Gitlab, etc. Then I store my data in `data/` and start to explore/clear data with a Jupyter Notebbok  `_1_format_data.ipynb`.

 ```python
 import pandas